-This is a valid question and one that many marketers are asking themselves.
-In a world where technology spend is trending towards half of marketers budgets, it’s not surprising that more clarity is needed.
+This is a question that many marketers are ask themselves.
+In a world where technology spend is trending towards half of marketers budgets, it’s not surprising that clarity is needed.

 McKinsey recently published new research findings, stating that organizations that deploy the most technology appear to be the most successful.
 At first glance, this might seem somewhat illogical (as adding more technology into current infrastructures lead to more complexities and therefore increases the risk of things breaking).
 Yet, it is true.
 The organizations with successful digital transformations are likelier than others to use more sophisticated technologies.

 This mirrors findings from Neustar’s study, which suggests that the most effective marketers take a more granular focus across their entire marketing investments and dedicate more staff and technology resources to the development of data, analytics, and models.

 Tony Pace, former Subway CMO, and Marketing Accountability Standards Board Chair, put it: